 The Company will work to return the Investor's investment as described in the Private Placement Memorandum.
 Although US law prohibits making any guarantee of a return of the $500,000 investment (or a return on the investment), the Private Placement Memorandum describes how the Company intends to return the investment.
 Investors in EB-5 New York State, LLC's affiliated EB-5 investment projects are being returned their investment.

-Note: EB-5 New York is one of a VERY FEW Regional Center's with Immigrant Investors who are receiving a return of their investment
+Note: EB-5 New York is one of a VERY FEW Regional Centers with Immigrant Investors who have received the full return of their investment

 For further information on the EB-5 process, please contact EB-5 New York State

 The above is a general timeline and milestones.
 It will be different for each EB-5 investor and each EB-5 investment project.
 Potential Immigrant investors are encouraged to consult EB5NYS, their attorneys and advisers for information which is specific to them.